João Bernardo Vieira: March 2009 attack

-Tagme Na Waie, a key rival of Vieira, was killed by a bomb blast on 1 March 2009.
+General Batista Tagme Na Waie, a key rival of Vieira, was killed by a bomb blast on 1 March 2009.
 Hours later, Vieira was shot dead by a group of soldiers while fleeing from his private residence in the early hours of 2 March 2009.
 Diplomats from Angola attempted to take Vieira and his wife to the Angolan Embassy prior to his death, yet Vieira refused to leave while his wife, Isabel Vieira, was taken to safety.
 Bissau was described as "tense but calm" following his death.
-According to army spokesman Zamora Induta, Vieira was involved in the assassination of Tagme Na Waie, and Induta stated that "President Vieira was killed by the army as he tried to flee his house which was being attacked by a group of soldiers close to the chief of staff Tagme Na Waie, early this morning".
-The army denied that Vieira's killing marked a coup d'état and said that the constitutional order would be followed, meaning that the President of the National People's Assembly, Raimundo Pereira, would succeed Vieira.
+According to armed forces spokesman Rear Admiral Zamora Induta, Vieira was involved in the assassination of [Tagme Na Waie, and Induta stated that "President Vieira was killed by the army as he tried to flee his house which was being attacked by a group of soldiers close to the Chief of Staff Tagme Na Waie early this morning".
+The army denied that Vieira's killing marked a coup d'état and said that the constitutional order would be followed, meaning that the president of the National People's Assembly, Raimundo Pereira, would succeed Vieira.

 A doctor who was involved in Vieira's autopsy was quoted by Agence France-Presse as saying that Vieira was "savagely beaten before being finished off with several bullets".
-British author Frederick Forsyth, who was in Bissau at the time of the attack, alleged a more detailed account of the president's assassination.
-He claimed that during a meal with the forensic pathologist investigating the case, he was informed that Vieira was in fact hacked to death by soldiers wielding machetes at his mother-in-law's house.
-According to this account, Vieira survived an explosion and the collapse of the presidential villa's roof and was then shot when he emerged, injured, from the damaged building; nevertheless he remained alive until being taken to his mother-in-law's house and hacked to death.
-Forsyth attributed the bloody events to mutual hatred between Vieira and Tagme Na Waie, and he characterized both of them as violent people.

 The council of ministers created a commission of inquiry in an emergency meeting to investigate the two assassinations.

 A state funeral for Vieira, attended by thousands of people, was held in Bissau on 10 March 2009.
 No foreign leaders were present.
 At the funeral service held at the National People's Assembly, his daughter Elisa urged an end to the violence.
 The eulogy for Vieira stressed his importance in the war for independence and his adoption of multiparty politics and liberal economic reforms in the early 1990s.